michelled/weavly.org/src/activities/goal-based-sequences.md

 * Choose an animal you want to visit
 * Use a combination of different action blocks to build a program to move your character on the grid and reach your selected animal
 * Select the “Play” button to run the program and view how the on-screen character completes each step of the activity
-* To visit another animal, select the “Delete” button to delete your current program.
+* To visit another animal, select the “Delete” button to delete your current program
 * Start building a new one

 ## Tips

-* Adult moderators can show the movements to help learners understand the purpose of the activity.
+* Adult moderators can show the movements to help learners understand the purpose of the activity
-* Learners can leave the pen down feature enabled to draw a line as they move between the steps.
+* Learners can leave the pen down feature enabled to draw a line as they move between the steps
 * Once a goal is reached, moderators can encourage learners to think about other potential ways to get to the same animal
+* Animals sounds can be played once the learners complete the activity to celebrate and add excitement

 ## Skill Development

 * Planning
+* Directional
-* Directional/Spatial
+* Spatial
 * Sequencing
 * Debugging